Human Resources Management and Human Rights

 As reflected in the Business Conduct Guidelines, discrimination shall not be tolerated.
 An Infineon employee or an external business partner shall not be discriminated against, harassed or offended on the basis of race, color, national origin, gender, religion, age, disability, union or political affiliation, sexual orientation, marital or family status.
 Any forms of sexual harassment, corporal punishment, physical coercion and verbal abuse are prohibited, as well as any intimidating hostile or offensive conduct.

-All employees, business partners, customers or other stakeholders who would like to report possible violations of national regulations or internal guidelines can make their report to this portal, openly or anonymously.
-Each report will be processed, and if necessary, Infineon will take the appropriate measures.
-Read more
+All employees, business partners, customers and other stakeholders who wish to report possible violations of national regulations or internal guidelines can do so openly or anonymously via this portal.
+Infineon will deal with each report and take appropriate action if necessary.
+Read more.